JasonLocklin/Dissertation/VWM/Results.md

 ### Covert Orienting Task

-Analysis of the covert orienting data was extremely limited given that 3 of the 8 patients failed to respond to any left-sided targets.
-Not only does this prevent any measure of leftward orienting deficits in almost half the sample, but those three participants also exhibited the strongest symptoms of neglect on the clinical measures.
-This means that not only is the statistical power of any analysis substantially reduced, but that analysis will necessarily be performed only on moderately neglecting participants.
+Analysis of the covert orienting data was limited given that 3 of the 8 patients failed to respond to any left-sided targets.
+Not only does this prevent any measure of leftward orienting deficits in part of the sample, but those three participants also exhibited the strongest symptoms of neglect on the clinical measures.
+As a result, the statistical power of the analysis is substantially reduced, and is performed only on moderately neglecting participants.